-To provide an acceptable dress code for clinical students and delineate disciplinary action for failure to follow this policy.
+1. To provide an acceptable dress code for clinical students and delineate disciplinary action for failure to follow this policy.

-I. DRESS CODE:
+1. DRESS CODE:

 Acceptable Uniforms: All students will wear black scrub pants with a black top.
 The top can be a scrub shirt, or a warm up jacket.
-The tops must be screen printed with the approved Misericordia University Medical Imaging logo.
-A white, black or gray shirt/t-shirt can be worn underneath the warm up jacket.
-Screen printed logos are NOT required on shirts worn underneath a warm up jacket.
+The tops must be screen printed/embroidered with the approved Misericordia University Medical Imaging logo.
+A white, black or gray shirt/t-shirt can be worn underneath the warmup jacket.
+Screen printed/embroidered logos are NOT required on shirts worn underneath a warm up jacket.